Leadership, Risk, and Cognitive Biases

 Leadership Is a Group Performance

 Leadership a group performance?
-Ridiculous, you retort.
-Nevertheless, it’s true.
-Get over it.
+Ridiculous, right?
+It’s true.
 In this age of intense competition, information overload, and downsizing, no leader can do it alone.
-The amount of work coming into your Inbox is virtually infinite.
+The amount of work coming into your inbox seems infinite.
 The faster you turn it out, the faster new stuff roars in.
-So how do … Read more
+So how do you cope?
+You recognize that the … Read more

 The 3 Questions Asked of Every Leader